dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 I can live with doubt and uncertainty and not knowing.
 I think it’s much more interesting to live not knowing than to have answers which might be wrong.

+He was the most original mind of his generation — Freeman Dyson

+There are two types of genius.
+Ordinary geniuses do great things, but they leave you room to believe that you could do the same if only you worked hard enough.
+Then there are magicians, and you can have no idea how they do it.
+Feynman was a magician. — Hans Bethe

+Both a showman and a very practical thinker.
+It is unlikely that the world will see another Richard Feynman. — Paul Davies

 I learned very early the difference between knowing the name of something and knowing something.

 Just the runner gets kick out of sweating, I get the run out of thinking.